Skip to content Go to the menu

 Content type: Page

 Activities and Objectives of the Association The missions of the non-profit association La ParenThèse are: to combat student dropout rates and isolation during the process of writing academic papers (master’s theses, doctoral dissertations); to help students graduate more quickly; to enhance their employability, particularly by creating an interdisciplinary socio-professional network during the writing process.
 To achieve this, team members organize three types of events that bring together between 10 and 15 student participants (in-person) and approximately 40 students (online).
-These events are linked to a scientific production process: writing events (writing days, writing retreats, and mini-ParenThèses); support and exchange events (Plume Doc workshops, Master Classes); disconnection events (AfterThèse days in the great outdoors).
+These events are linked to a scientific production process: writing events (writing days, writing retreats, and mini-ParenThèses); support and exchange events (Plume Doc workshops, Master Classes); relaxation events (AfterThèse days in the great outdoors).

 Group for Electronics, Electrical Engineering, and Automation in Robotics and Space (GEEARS)